Credit Basics for Auto Loans

 13. Do credit bureaus approve me for a loan?

-Credit bureaus provide lenders with copies of your credit report.
-This is what most lenders base the decision on whether they are going to grant you credit or not.
+Credit bureaus do not approve you for a loan, but they do provide lenders with copies of your credit report.
+This is what most lenders use to base their decision on for whether they are going to grant you credit or not.
 Credit bureaus do not make the decision for the lenders.
 It is up to that lender to decide what the acceptable criteria is for them.